markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 * or the cell is reevaluated because it depends on a cell that changed (for any of the two reasons given here).

-One way of looking at this isthat, whenever the user changes the contents of any cell, the functional (spreadsheet) program is reexecuted, updating all other cells.
+One way of looking at this is that, whenever the user changes the contents of any cell, the functional (spreadsheet) program is reexecuted, updating all other cells.
 Another way of phrasing it is to say that a functional program never really runs; the program _is_ the